semeniuta/alexsm-hugo/content/post/2019-09-09_cpp-move-semantics.md

 T b{std::move(a)};
 ```

-Internally, this is achieved through move assingment and move constructor of class `T` respectively.
+In both cases, the logic that performs "moving" and leaving the original object as "moved from", is supplied by the author of type `T`.
+Specifically, this is achieved through move assingment and move constructor of `T` respectively.

 For a class `X`, the following methods are provided by default: